WestlakeData/Home-Credit-Default-Risk/README.md

 ### XGBoost
 One of the models developed was an Extreme Gradient Boosted (XGBoost) Classifier.
 This model had several hyperparameters which required tuning.
 Tuning was done on the training set (70% split) and validated using the validation set (30%).
 The final trained model was then used to make predicitons against the Test data set with those predictions submitted to Kaggle for evaluation.

+Other models were completed by other group members.
+The combined work of the team is included in the the [Combined Modelling Notebook](https://github.com/WestlakeData/Home-Credit-Default-Risk/blob/main/Combined%20Notebook%20Modelling.Rmd)